-Following the incorporation of the Company and its introduction as the new holding company of the Group in January 2017, the Long-Term Incentive Plan was replaced by the Share Option Plan which operates at the level of the Company.
-The Share Option Plan is identical to the Long-Term Incentive Plan except that the number of shares in the Company to be issued pursuant to an exercise of options under the Share Option Plan should not exceed 8,922,945 ordinary shares of a nominal value of €0.10 each and the exercise price was set at €5.00 per share.
+Following the incorporation of BOCH and its introduction as the new holding company of the Company in January 2017, the Long-Term Incentive Plan was replaced by the Share Option Plan which operates at the level of BOCH.
+The Share Option Plan is identical to the Long-Term Incentive Plan except that the number of shares in BOCH to be issued pursuant to an exercise of options under the Share Option Plan should not exceed 8,922,945 ordinary shares of a nominal value of €0.10 each and the exercise price was set at €5.00 per share.
 The term of the options was also extended to between 4-10 years after the grant date.

-No share options were granted since the date of replacement of the Long-Term Incentive Plan by the Share Option Plan at the level of the Company and the Share Option Plan remains frozen.
-Any shares related to the Share Option Plan carry rights with regards to control of the Company that are only exercisable directly by the employee.
+No share options were granted since the date of replacement of the Long-Term Incentive Plan by the Share Option Plan at the level of BOCH and the Share Option Plan remains frozen.
+Any shares related to the Share Option Plan carry rights with regards to control of BOCH that are only exercisable directly by the employee.